-See Figure 10 for comparisons of mean before and after JRC general life adjustment (GLA) ratings by former student or parent.
+See Figure 10 for comparisons of mean before, at-discharge, and after JRC general life adjustment (GLA) ratings by former student or parent/guardian.

-These subjective ratings are vulnerable to a number of reporting biases, but do reflect a genuine perception of the respondents that the former students' overall level of functioning has continued at an improved level since discharge from JRC.
+These subjective ratings are vulnerable to a number of reporting biases, but do reflect a genuine perception of the respondents that the former students' overall level of functioning has continued at an improved level since discharge from JRC as compared to before JRC admission.